Caucasus: Modern period

-Up to and including the early 19th century, most of the Southern Caucasus and southern Dagestan all formed part of the Persian Empire.
-In 1813 and 1828 by the Treaty of Gulistan and the Treaty of Turkmenchay respectively, the Persians were forced to irrevocably cede the Southern Caucasus and Dagestan to Imperial Russia.
+Up to the early 19th century, most of the Southern Caucasus and southern Dagestan were fractured and split into spheres of influence exerted by the Ottoman Empire in the west and Persian Empire to the east.
+This status quo began to unravel after the Treaty of Küçük Kaynarca of 1774, with the subsequent decades seeing incremental Russian expansion in the Caucasus.
+In 1783, the eastern Georgian Kingdom of Kartli-Kakheti, worn out by decades of conflict with neighboring Muslim powers, signed the Treaty of Georgievsk with the expanding Russian Empire, placing itself under Russian protection.
+However, Russia soon violated the treaty and annexed the kingdom in 1801, abolishing the eastern Georgian monarchy and installing a Russian general to govern the region.
 In the ensuing years after these gains, the Russians took the remaining part of the Southern Caucasus, comprising western Georgia, through several wars from the Ottoman Empire.

 In the second half of the 19th century, the Russian Empire also conquered the North Caucasus.
 In the aftermath of the Caucasian Wars, the Russian military perpetrated an ethnic cleansing of Circassians, expelling this indigenous population from its homeland.
 Between the 1850s and World War I, about a million North Caucasian Muslims arrived in the Ottoman Empire as refugees.

 Having killed and deported most of the Armenians of Western Armenia during the Armenian genocide, the Turks intended to eliminate the Armenian population of Eastern Armenia.
 During the 1920 Turkish–Armenian War, 60,000 to 98,000 Armenian civilians were estimated to have been killed by the Turkish army.

 In the 1940s, around 480,000 Chechens and Ingush, 120,000 Karachay–Balkars and Meskhetian Turks, thousands of Kalmyks, and 200,000 Kurds in Nakchivan and Caucasus Germans were deported en masse to Central Asia and Siberia by the Soviet security apparatus.
 About a quarter of them died.